If you’re looking for an alternative to the Dropbox client application, you should try what the Maestral app offers.

 - Keyring integration.

-- Does not count towards the three devices limit for basic Dropbox accounts.
+- Does not count toward the three devices limit for basic Dropbox accounts.

 How to Install Maestral on Linux

 On Linux, the Maestral instructions recommend installing the app from PyPI using pip.
-You must have Python 3.6 or higher installed on your system.
+In addition, you must have Python 3.6 or higher installed on your system.

 sudo python3 -m pip install --upgrade maestral[gui]

-Since the GUI is a system tray / menu bar app, it does require a desktop environment with a system tray.
+Since the GUI is a system tray bar app, it does require a desktop environment with a system tray.

 The first time you run Maestral, either with a GUI or from the command line, it will guide you through the process of linking your Dropbox account.